What can organizations do to help employees reach their full potential and achieve a maximum level of pride? Start an employee volunteer program.

 2) Connect employees with causes

-Volunteer software is the most effective resource for bringing together employees with nonprofits & charities.
+The most effective way to connect employees with nonprofits & charities is through volunteer software.
 Below is an example of how volunteer software can be used among your employees:

-- Employees can select a focus area that aligns with their values (i.e., children & youth, education & literacy, disaster relief).
+- Employees can select a focus area that aligns with their values (i.e., children & youth, education & literacy, disaster relief, etc.).

 - Upon selecting a focus area, all nonprofits and charities (causes) related to that focus area will appear.